 True Class Loading Isolation

 This means, from WildFly’s point of view, that everything is a module (Java EE APIs, libraries, resources, war files, ear files, etc.), and every module has its own classloader, the ModuleClassLoader.
 This classloader only loads the classes contained within the module definition as well as classes from modules explicitly defined as dependencies.
 This releases us from the previous hierarchal class-loading mechanism where application server classes could potentially “clash” with those included within an application, resulting in the dreaded “ClassCastException” mentioned earlier.
 We finally get true class loading isolation.

 Another advantage JBoss Modules brings is that modules are loaded concurrently instead of sequentially, as with the old, hierarchical class-loading mechanism.
 This gives WildFly the ability to take advantage of today’s modern multi-core processor architectures to load all of the classes it needs to run at once, in a fraction of the time it took previously.
 This supports the project’s claim of “blazing fast start up” speed.

 Smaller Memory Footprint

 Finally, since JBoss Modules only loads explicit dependencies at the time they are needed, it allows the server to run with a much smaller memory footprint than its predecessors.

 These points discuss briefly some of the benefits JBoss Modules brings to JBoss7/WildFly.
 I did not mention OSGi support, which is built upon JBoss Modules, and is a modularization standard for Java.
 That may be a topic for a future blog post.
-However, I believe the reasons above are enough to justify some serious discussion within your organization on moving to JBoss 7/WildFly to take advantage of these benefits.
+However, I believe the reasons above are enough to justify some serious discussion within your organization or with support experts on moving to JBoss 7/WildFly to take advantage of these benefits.